Skip to main content

 });

-The negative assertion matters.
-It documents that the wrapper should not have the attribute, preventing future regressions from re-adding it to the wrong element.
+The negative assertion is the part that matters, because it documents that the wrapper should not carry the attribute and stops a future change from re-adding it to the wrong element.

-Testing for the presence of an ARIA attribute is only half the job.
-The other half is testing which element it's on.
-The wrapper had the right attribute; the child element needed it.
+Testing for the presence of an ARIA attribute is only half the job; the other half is testing which element it sits on.
+The wrapper had the right attribute, but the child element was the one that needed it.
 Screen readers don't care about your wrapper divs.